arielkantorovich/UpYourGame/README.md

 # Up Your Game: Training Games with Efficient Nash Equilibrium with Deep Learning
-A code implementation of Up Your Game: Training Games with Efficient Nash Equilibrium with Deep Learning paper published in IEEE Conference on Decision and Control.
+A code implementation of Up Your Game: Training Games with Efficient Nash Equilibrium with Deep Learning paper that accepted to the 64th IEEE Conference on Decision and Control, 2025.

 **Wireless Network results:**
 ![Wireless_results](Figures/Stacked_Wireless_Graphs.png)